 4. Practice Transparency

-Co-workers might not share their thoughts with each other, but friends do.
+Co-workers might not share their thoughts, but friends do.
 Your employees will feel closer to you if you keep them in the know.
 No, you might not always have good news to share.
 However, your employees will appreciate any notions of transparency, be it bad news or even the tiniest detail about your personal life.
 The longer you go without speaking to your employees, the weaker the connection becomes.

 Initiating communication also encourages employees to communicate with each other more frequently.
 They will feel more connected as a team, and who would want to leave a friend behind?